digitalis-io/vault-dm-crypt/README.md

 **AppRole Configuration Recommendations:**

-- `token_ttl`: Duration of the token generated from AppRole login (e.g., 1h)
+- `token_ttl`: Duration of tokens from AppRole login (24h recommended)
-- `token_max_ttl`: Maximum lifetime of the token (e.g., 4h)
+- `token_max_ttl`: Maximum lifetime of tokens (168h = 7d recommended)
+- `token_period`: Renewal period for tokens (24h recommended)
-- `secret_id_ttl`: How long a secret ID is valid (e.g., 24h).
-Set to 0 for non-expiring secret IDs
+- `secret_id_ttl`: How long a secret ID is valid (24h recommended for daily rotation)
 - `secret_id_num_uses`: Number of times a secret ID can be used (0 = unlimited)
-- Use the systemd timer to automatically refresh secret IDs before they expire
+- The systemd timer checks every 15 minutes and refreshes when <25% lifetime remains
+- With 24h secret ID TTL, refresh occurs automatically when ~6h remain

 ### Setting up the Vault KV Backend